frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![fascinating](https://media3.giphy.com/media/4LwKrBfFQgBaw/giphy.gif?cid=790b76114abee4be7adcad307d3b666aaa2a4c05a8c7bb8f&rid=giphy.gif&ct=g)

-Fortunately there are multiple online benchmarks that compare CPUs for you.
-They always produce an aggregate performance score that you can reliably use for your own comparison (e.g. [CPU Benchmark](https://www.cpubenchmark.net/))
+That may not sound very appealing, right?
+Fortunately there are multiple online benchmarks that compare CPUs for you, and provide an aggregate performance score that you can reliably use for your own comparison (e.g. [CPU Benchmark](https://www.cpubenchmark.net/))

 #### GPU